 Depending on the specific type of workplace accommodations you believe you need, we choose among the following types of psychological tests:

 - Cognitive Tests measure intelligence, memory, and problem-solving skills.
 These tests can be used to diagnose certain executive functioning difficulties, such as attention-deficit hyperactivity disorder (ADHD), that may affect job performance.
+When a problem may be partially medical, we do neurocognitive testing.

 - Personality Tests assess personality traits and compatibility with job roles.
 These tests might be used if you feel that you have mild autism, anxiety, or depression that affects certain aspects of work, such as the ability to manage pressure and work in groups.